Sessions

 moderated by Kerryn Pratt

-This session will be an opportunity for our excellent speakers to engage in a lively conversation whereby they can share their insights and explore the day's topics.
+Our speakers engage in a lively conversation whereby they share their insights and explore the day's topics.

 Panel members: